Capture of Hill 60 (Western Front): Prelude

-British offensive preparations
+British preparations

 In the first British operation of its kind, Royal Engineer tunnelling companies laid six mines by 10 April 1915, an operation planned by Major-General Edward Bulfin, commander of the 28th Division and continued by the 5th Division when the 28th Division was relieved.
 The 173rd Tunnelling Company began work early in March and three tunnels were begun towards the German line, about 50 yd away, a pit first having been dug some 16 ft deep.
 By the time the work was finished, the tunnels stretched more than 100 yd.
 Two mines in the north were charged with 2000 lb of explosives each, two mines in the centre had 2700 lb charges and in the south one mine was packed with 500 lb of guncotton, although work on it had been stopped when it ran close to a German tunnel.
 The locality was photographed from the air, which revealed German gun emplacements and entrenchments.
 On 16 April, British artillery was ranged by air observers onto the approaches to Hill 60, ready for the attack.
 British infantry began to assemble after dark and 1 Squadron Royal Flying Corps (RFC) was made responsible for keeping German aircraft away from the area.